 When the bathing time comes, make sure you don’t fill up the bathing tub.
 Dachshund pups have short legs, which make them naturally scared of water.
 Don’t turn the shower on full blast, especially not in the direction of their heads.
 Remember, a Dachshund can snap on the spur of the moment, and they will respond to sudden sounds and movements.
 Their reaction will be only worse if they get scared.
 Wash them from their necks down and use damp cotton pads to clean their face.

-You should brush your pet’s teeth at least two or three times a week.
-Regular brushing will prevent plaque buildup and maintain their dental hygiene.
+You should brush your pet’s teeth at least twice or thrice weekly.
+Regular brushing will prevent plaque buildup and maintain dental hygiene.

 Dachshunds are scent hounds who need to sniff out everything, so let them familiarise themselves with the toothbrush and toothpaste before you use it for the first time.
 You can also use your fingers instead of a toothbrush in the beginning.
 Once they get used to it, brushing their teeth will be easy.
 Always praise them after you’re done.